 A Round face shape is evident when the face width and length is almost the same from forehead to chin area with a slight increase in width at the cheek areas.
-Your goal here is to make the round face appear less round and the face shape longer.
-A high arched brow accomplishes this look.
-Look for a brow shape that follows a straight line to the peak of the brow and creates more vertical lines.
-Stay away from a rounded brow shape.
-This makes a round face look very round.
-Most customers prefer the soft angled look.
+Your beauty stylist’s goal here is to make the face shape appear less round and the face shape longer.
+A high arched brow accomplishes this look, staying away from a rounded brow shape.

-The Heart face strongly tapers towards the chin with the forehead sometimes being a prominent feature.
-Ideally you would want to soften your clients look with curves and create a beautiful heart shape using the point of the chin as the heart bottom and the brows as the top of the heart.
-The curve that you would aim to achieve would be a soft, feminine and attractive curve.
-A low arched round shaped brow adds a natural look however if the length of the face shape is short you might like to heighten the arch a little.
+A Heart face strongly tapers towards the chin with the forehead sometimes being a prominent feature.
+Ideally, you would want to soften your clients look with curves and create a beautiful heart shape using the point of the chin as the heart bottom and the brows as the top of the heart.
+Ideally, your therapist will aim to create a low, arched, round shaped brow as it adds a natural look, however if the length of the face shape is short, you might like to heighten the arch a little.

-A Long face shape has elongated definition from forehead to chin.
-Sometimes a prominent chin is apparent.
-The ideal goal is to aid in making the face appear shorter and you can create this by using straight or horizontal shaped brows and reducing the attention brought to the forehead region.
+A Long face shape has an elongated definition from forehead to chin.
+Our ideal goal is to aid in making the face appear shorter, and you can create this by using straight or horizontal shaped brows, and reducing the attention brought to the forehead region.

-The Square face is defined as having a forehead, cheekbones and jawline almost the same width and a square or boney jawline as the prominent feature.
-You would want to balance this strong feature with a strong brow or alternatively soften it with curves.
+The Square face is defined as having your forehead, cheekbones and jawline almost the same width and a square or boney jawline as the prominent feature.
 Generally, a thicker stronger colour and shape balances the heavier jawline.
 A defined sharp peak at the top of the brow makes the brow appear stronger.
-Angled brows create this balance.
-However also consider the curved brow shape, suggested for diamond face shapes.
-The curves soften stronger features.

-- Do not use strong eye make-up removers for 48 hours as they may strip the colour – Please note that oil based make up remover can cause the henna stain to fade faster
+- Do not use strong eye make-up removers on the treated areas for at least 48 hours as they may strip the colour – Please note that oil based makeup remover can cause the Henna stain to fade faster.

 - Do not rub, pull or pick at the area treated.

-- Do not allow shampoo or conditioner to on the brows for the first 24 hours.
+- Do not allow shampoo or conditioner on the brows for the first 24 hours.

-- You will want to go easy with your eyebrows when cleansing to extend the life of the stain on the skin.
+- Go easy with your eyebrows when cleansing to extend the life of the stain on the skin.
 Obviously, if you scrub, peel etc at that area, the stain behind the brow is going to disappear much faster.
 Also exercise caution when applying any type of skin care products containing exfoliators (topical acne medications, retinol, lightening products, alpha hydroxy acids, etc) Keep all these away from the brows as they will strip them of their colour.